andcarnivorous/silly_terminal_game/README.md

 Anyways, at the end you have to fight a dragon [spoiler alert! (are you supposed to write it before or after?
 Well, who cares, it's done)]

+# How to install

+Just git clone the repo and then type

+    python3 game.py

+in the terminal and you're good to go